Tech MBA® Program

 Additional Information About Program Course Work

-- The Tech MBA program is structured to be completed in three consecutive semesters (fall, spring, summer or spring, summer, fall) with four required courses per semester (12 credits).
+- The Tech MBA program is structured to be completed in two consecutive semesters beginning in the fall with four required courses per semester (12 credits) plus one elective (3 credits) - for a total of 15 credits each of the two semesters.
 Due to course offerings and prerequisites, students who deviate from this one-year schedule will need additional time to complete the program requirements.

 - Students who wish to take the MBA courses under senior rule must first be admitted to the program.